Analysis | The dramatic governing changes Democrats could make if they take power

 D.C. and Puerto Rico statehood

 This summer, the House of Representatives voted to make D.C. a state for the first time in history.
 But that’s dead on arrival in a Republican-controlled Senate.
-And if Democrats take control of the Senate but keep the filibuster intact, it would probably still struggle to pass, since the new D.C. and/or Puerto Rican senators would likely be reliable Democratic votes.
+And if Democrats take control of the Senate but keep the filibuster intact, it would probably still struggle to pass, since the new D.C. and/or Puerto Rican senators would probably be reliable Democratic votes.

 Getting rid of the electoral college